sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend.md

 ```

 :::info
-You cannot simply call `HelloWorld.compile()` at the front end, since it only works in NodeJS, not in browser.
+You cannot simply call `Helloworld.compile()` at the front end, since it only works in NodeJS, not in browser.
 :::

 ## Integrate Wallet

-Your will integrate [Sensilet](https://sensilet.com/), a MetaMask-like wallet, into the project.
+You will integrate [Sensilet](https://sensilet.com/), a MetaMask-like wallet, into the project.

 :::info
 You can refer to this [guide](./how-to-add-a-signer.md) to add support for other wallets.